nodeset-org/hyperdrive/specs/templates.md

 Templates can be used anywhere inside a Docker Compose file template for your adapter.
 The following methods are supported:

+### GetProjectName

+`{{.GetProjectName}}` provides the Docker Compose project name for the project your adapter belongs to.
+Use this in tandem with your service names to retrieve the name of any of your service containers.

 ### ModuleConfigDir

 `{{.ModuleConfigDir}}` retrieves the full path to the directory that your adapter should save its configuration (and any other extraneous files) into.
 This will also be made available to your service Docker Compose templates so it can be mounted as a volume for file retrieval.